 The country is also facing the second most severe Ebola outbreak the world has ever seen, after the West Africa epidemic, which claimed over 11,000 lives.

 Since the outbreak was declared in August 2018, the virus has spread from 4 to 19 health zones in two provinces of Eastern DRC (North Kivu and Ituri).
-It has emerged in locations places where access is extremely challenging due to the presence of armed rebel groups.
+It has emerged in places where access is extremely challenging due to the presence of armed rebel groups.

 Oxfam is helping local communities by constructing latrines and digging boreholes to provide clean safe water.
 Photo: Diana Zeyneb Alhindawi/Oxfam